AISKhalil/diffinvex/README.md

 2) a QQ-plot for the p-values of that variable.
 3) `cohort_mutation_profile.tsv` file that contains the target (exonic) mutations and background (intronic) mutations for all genes.

-## We are adding examples of applying DiffInvex on different biological problems ...